sytespace/Native/README.md

 # SyteSpace Native App by Mauro M.
 Native app built with electron, made to streamline a client's SyteSpace experience

+# Download

+You can get the latest release [here](https://github.com/sytespace/Native/releases)

 ## Running on your local machine
 ### Requirements:
 * Node (& npm)